-Another Covid-19 surge hangs in the balance.
+Another COVID-19 surge hangs in the balance.
 This is how experts say we keep it from becoming reality - Local News 8

 The existing vaccine from Pfizer could also become easier to distribute quickly, thanks to the FDA agreeing Thursday to allowing it to be transported and stored for up to two weeks at “conventional temperatures” typically found in pharmaceutical freezers.

-The company and its partner Biotech are also responding to the growing threat of variants with new testing to see how well a third dose protects against them.
+The company and its partner BioNTech are also responding to the growing threat of variants with new testing to see how well a third dose protects against them.

 Comments